strongbrewio/strongbrewio.github.io/_posts/2018-04-23-share-replay-issue.md

 We are defining an interval stream.
 Let's assume that we need this interval stream to create multiple other streams.
 In that case, we need to transform our stream from a cold stream to a hot one by multicasting it.
 If we do not do this we are basically subscribing multiple times to the interval stream, and we are triggering the interval multiple times.

 Using the `shareReplay` operator, we are multicasting our `interval$`.
-So far so good right!
+So far so good right?!

 Let's subscribe to this stream and stop subscribing after '3000ms'.